-The Board operates both formally, through Board and Committee meetings, and informally, through regular contact among directors and members of the Executive Management Team.
+The Board operates both formally, through Board and Committee meetings, and

+The Board seeks to follow best practice in informally, through regular contact among Board composition directors and members of the Executive Management Team.

-There is a schedule of matters that are reserved to the Board for its decision, including, inter alia, the approval of the interim and annual financial results, setting and monitoring of strategy and the examination of opportunities for business expansion.
+There is a schedule of matters that are reserved to the Board for its decision, including, inter alia, the approval of the Independent non-executive directors interim and annual financial results, setting and monitoring of strategy and the examination of opportunities for business expansion.
 It is a requirement that the Board be supplied with information in a timely manner, in a form and quality appropriate to enable the discharge of its duties.